Weekend in Belfast Guide

 After settling into your hotel, dive straight into the city's night life with a pint at the Crown Liquor Saloon Bar.
 Dating back to 1826, this glorious Victorian gin palace is a priceless gem with mosaic tiled floors, stained-glass windows and cosy snugs (private seating areas).
 Enjoy an eclectic range of real ales and a generous helping of our famous Belfast hospitality.

 Wherever you go in Belfast, you’ll find fabulous food and drink.

 It's a short walk from The Crown Bar to the award-winning Bar and Grill at James Street South.
 Located in an old linen mill, the restaurant takes its inspiration from the great steak houses of New York and French-inspired brasseries, and offers some of the best cooked steaks in the city.
 Other options for dinner include Flame Restaurant and Howard Street Restaurant, both of which are located in an area dubbed Belfast's Linen Quarter.

 Follow up with drinks at Sweet Afton, Rita's or The Perch, a garden inspired rooftop bar reached by an old service elevator.
 Listen to house music from their resident DJ or cosy up under blankets with a few cocktails.

-Start your morning with breakfast in grand surroundings at The Bobbin in Belfast City Hall.
-Order anything from a mini Ulster fry to granola and yoghurt to go alongside your morning coffee.
+Start your morning with breakfast in the grand surroundings at Bullitt Hotel and choose everything from baked eggs to a delicious brioche bun to go alongside your morning coffee.